Semal31/Zendesk-coding-challenge/README.md

 ```shell
 $ python3 main.py
 ```
-- **NOTE:** When running the program make sure the shell window is wide (if the format does not look right or match the format below you will need it wider)
+- **NOTE:** When running the program if the format of the table does not look right or match the format below you will need the shell wider
   - There is an issue where the text will not wrap correctly if the shell window length is not wide enough
 2. If the program connected to the API correctly you should get the welcome message:
 ```